 A strainer is a device for separating wanted elements from unwanted material or characterizing the particle size distribution of a sample, using a screen such as a woven mesh or net or perforated sheet material.

 There are a few types of strainers used for oil and gas filtration.
 They are Temporary Strainers, Y Strainers, T Strainers, Basket Strainers, Automatic Self Cleaning Strainers.
 Every strainer has its advantages and disadvantages.

 An industrial strainer, a pipe strainer, is an invaluable part of the pipeline system.
 The industrial strainers usually consist of their main body, an internal screen basket, and a blow-off valve.
 The screen area is called the perforation or mesh area.

 The pipe strainer consists of many materials, including stainless steel.
 The benefits of a clean pipeline are invaluable, but with the selection available at any number of industrial strainers suppliers, there is little need to gamble.

 Before you select the right one for your application, make sure you know what fluid you are working with at what temperature and pressure (or vacuum) and the material and thickness of the pipe you are using.

-> A conical strainer is also referred to as a suction strainer because it is usually utilized on the suction side.
+A conical strainer is also called a suction strainer because it is usually utilized on the suction side.
 The tree-type steel strainers have a structural skeleton composed of a round bar and flats that support the wire mesh.

-> Contact us for an RFQ on strainers.
+Contact us for an RFQ on strainers.